 Below is a photo of my downtown Vancouver condo.
 The reason I chose to purchase downtown is because at this stage in my life, I live for convenience.
 My condo is in the heart of downtown Vancouver which allows me to walk to my favourite coffee shops, grocery stores, clothing stores and all of the every day amenities that I need.
 I don’t have a car so a walkable neighborhood was key for me.
 Click HERE for a full tour.

 I’ve said it once and I’ll say it again, I have no idea how to tell a short story!
 To share the details on how I purchased my first home I feel I should start from the beginning.
 It all began with my parents…

 My father came to Canada in 1971 and lived a life worthy of his own movie.
 He met my mother in 1980 and after 3 months of dating, he proposed to her and they’ve lived an adventurous life together for 37 years!
 They purchased their first home and started the first pita bread manufacturer in B.C. with the help of Vancity.
 After establishing a relationship with Vancity for many decades, they were able to establish a mortgage for my brother and later on, for myself.
 To learn more about my parents and their story, click HERE.

-Vancity was the major stepping stone for me to purchasing my first home in Vancouver.
+Vancity was the major stepping stone for me to purchasing my first home in Vancouver and was a great tool to get started.
+(Read: Vancity’s First Time Homebuyers Hub.)
 But to get there, I had to take the following steps: